-Type of Advance Stage 3 Non-Performing (Credit-impaired assets) Loans repayable by regular instalments (e.g. mortgage loans and personal loans) No installment in arrears as at reporting date.
-One or more instalments in arrears as at reporting date.
+Type of Advance STAGE 1 Performing (Initial Recognition) STAGE 2 Underperforming (Assets with significant increase in credit risk since initial recognition and not low credit risk) STAGE 3 Non-Performing (Credit-impaired assets) Loans repayable by regular instalments (e.g. mortgage loans and personal loans) No installment in arrears as at reporting date.
+One or more and less than 3 instalments in arrears as at reporting date.
 Includes accounts for which a SICR test has been applied in order to determine whether a facility has had a significant increase in credit risk since origination.
 Three or more instalments in arrears as at reporting date.
-Revolving facilities The exposure is within approved limit and is not in arrears.
-Repayment has not been made in accordance with the stipulated requirements for more than 30 days or where exposure is in excess of approved limit for more than 30 days.
-Repayment has not been made in accordance with the stipulated requirements for more than 90 days or where an exposure is in excess of approved limits for more than 90 days
+Or the account is undergoing litigation.
+Or the account has been identified as a fraud account.
+Or the account has been identified as deceased.
+Revolving facilities The exposure is within approved limit and is not in excess.
+Repayment has not been made in accordance with the stipulated requirements for between 30-89 days or where exposure is in excess of approved limit for between 30-89 days.
+Includes accounts for which a SICR test has been applied in order to determine whether a facility has had a significant increase in credit risk since origination.
+Repayment has not been made in accordance with the stipulated requirements for more than 90 days or where an exposure is in excess of approved limits for more than 90 days Or the account is undergoing litigation.
+Or the account has been identified as a fraud account.
+Or the account has been identified as deceased.

-Advances are also categorised as non-performing loans where there are material indicators of unlikeliness to pay, e.g. the counterparty is under judicial management or declared insolvent.
+Advances are also categorized as stage 3 where there are material indicators of unlikeliness to pay, e.g. the counterparty is under judicial management or declared insolvent.
 This classification is consistently used for both accounting and regulatory purposes.
-All defaulted exposures are considered impaired.